 - On the buses to and from the plane.

-You can remove your mask in traveller-free zones where you can maintain 1.5-metres of distance.
-Of course, you can continue to wear your mask if you prefer, such as in places where it is difficult to maintain space, like the staff passages.
 If you forget to bring your mask, they will be for sale at various shops at Schiphol Plaza, including the pharmacy and at Hema.
-There will soon be several vending machines with face masks in the terminal.
+There are several vending machines with face masks in the terminal.

 Maintain a safe distance

 We have applied markings and stickers that help you follow the correct routes everywhere at Schiphol so that you can maintain a distance of 1.5-metres from others.
 Walkways, entrances and exits have all been clearly marked.
 You often encounter these indications inside the terminal and office buildings.
 You will also find markings in the Baggage Basement and every second carousel is in use, so that you can keep your distance easily when working.

 Please be aware of points where you may encounter others, such as at the entrances, stairs and passageways.
 There are clear indications at the lifts about how many people can use it at the same time.
 Please use the stairs if possible, unless there is no other option.
 Please keep six steps away from others on the stairs.
 Please note that some stairs are one-way only.
 If you need use an emergency staircase, make sure that you close the doors properly to adhere to fire safety rules.
 If you would like to sit somewhere to relax, there are limited seats available that will enable you to keep a safe distance.